Begum Bazaar: History

-The land of Begum Bazaar was gifted to the merchants of Hyderabad by Humda Begum, the wife of His Highness Nizam Ali Khan, Asaf Jah II, for trade and commerce.
+The land of Begum Bazaar was gifted to the merchants of Hyderabad by Humda Begum, the wife of Nizam Ali Khan, Asaf Jah II, for trade and commerce.
 After developing into a market, this bazaar came to be known as Begum Bazaar.

 Transport

 The TSRTC buses connect Begum Bazaar with all parts of the city.
 Afzal Gunj is the nearest bus stop.

 The closest MMTS railway station is at Malakpet while the Nampally station is also nearby.

 The nearest metro station is MGBS.

 Political

 Begum Bazaar falls under the Goshamahal Assembly Constituency which is part of Hyderabad's Lok Sabha Seat.
 T.Raja Singh Lodh is a BJP MLA from Goshamahal (Assembly constituency), Hyderabad.